 The largest kingdom at that time was Prussia.
 In 1870/1871 Chancellor Otto von Bismarck defeated France in the Franco-Prussian War and annexed the small kingdoms and duke principalities.

 Economically, they were still lagging behind France and Belgium.
 Bismarck wanted to change that.

 In order to protect the aspiring companies in Germany, he introduced borders.
 This also led to the establishment of companies dealing with border customs formalities.

-The Dutchman Jean Arnoud Gerlach, who lived in Bad Bentheim had just lost his ship on a trip between Europe and China, also saw this possibility and had to promise his wife that he would not sail again.
+The Dutchman Jean Arnaud Corneille Gerlach, who lived in Bad Bentheim had just lost his ship on a trip between Europe and Japan, also saw this possibility and had to promise his wife that he would not sail again.
 At first, he tried to be an entrepreneur at mining sandstones near Bad Bentheim.
 However, he saw a better opportunity in the now necessary border clearance of goods.

 Together with his partner Jacob Baruch, a Jewish businessman who was also Dutch and lived in Bad Bentheim, he decided to open a border office.

 The business flourished and in 1883 the two had already made a profit of

 20,000 German Marks, which was a considerable sum at that time.
 After 5 years however the tragedy happened: In 1886 Jean Arnaud Gerlach, his eldest son and Gerlach’s partner Jacob Baruch died shortly after each other.